yorschor/Chrono/src/Chrono.DotnetTasks/README.md

 ### 🚀 Getting started

-Create a version.yml (for now only a version.yml at the root of your git repo is supported)
+Create a version.yml

-For the content of version.yml either checkout the minimal example below.
+For the content of version.yml either checkout the default example below.

 ```yml
 version: 1.0.0